 No problem!
 Don’t worry, around 60% of our travelers come solo and our trip will provide plenty of chances to meet great people both inside and outside of our group, including other solos.
 As far as your accommodations go, you’ve got two choices.
 We can either pair you up with another solo group member in a two-bed room for no extra charge, or you can have your own room for a reasonable surcharge.

 Portugal and Morocco both use a "type C" and "type F" plug, the same as most European countries and several other places in the world.
 The voltage is 230V with 50 Hz frequency.
 These days, the majority of items that are plugged into an outlet are built to handle varying voltage and frequency levels, but just to be sure, we suggest checking your item for its accetable range.

-What's included? • All taxes • All bus and train transportation between itinerary stops • Accommodations for your 11-day Detours experience • All full breakfasts • One-way international flight from Lisbon to Marrakech • Food and wine tour of central Porto with local guide • Day trip to Douro Valley with roundtrip transportation • Lisbon walking tour with local gay guide • Day trip to the Atlas Mountains with roundtrip transport • Medina and souk tour of Marrakech with local guide • Group cooking class in Marrakech • Welcome dinner and drinks • Group travel within Portugal and Morocco • Knowledgeable and fun Detours trip leader •
+What's included? • All taxes • All group transport between itinerary destinations • Accommodations for your 11-day Detours experience • All full breakfasts • One-way international flight from Lisbon to Marrakech • Food and wine tour of central Porto with local guide • Lisbon walking tour with local guide • Day trip to the Atlas Mountains with roundtrip transport • Medina and souk tour of Marrakech with local guide • Group cooking class in Marrakech • Welcome dinner and drinks • Knowledgeable and fun Detours trip leader •

-What isn't included? • Meals and drinks outside of those listed above • Activities outside of the those listed above • International Airfare • Arrival/departure airport transfers (available on request) • Optional gratuities •
+What isn't included? • Meals and drinks outside of those listed above • Activities outside of the those listed above • International Airfare • Arrival/departure airport transfers • Optional gratuities •